 Xiyi Chen

-My research interests are 3D vision and digital humans, specifically, building high-fidelity human avatars with neural radiance fields and diffusion models.
+My research interests are 3D vision and digital humans.

 Email / Github / LinkedIn / Gallery